This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Add the onion, celery, and garlic to the pot.
 Continue cooking it for another 5 minutes.
-Meanwhile, chop any remaining ingredients.
+If there's a lot of excess fat, spoon most of it out.

 • Season with salt & pepper as needed.